-- Glycolysis (Greek glykys, meaning "sweet" and lysis, meaning "splitting") - Described by Gustav Embden, Otto Meyerhof and Jacob Parnas - Known as Embden-Meyerhof-Parnas pathway (EMP) - Reactions of Glycolysis take place in the cytosol of cells - Unique; it can utilize O_2 if available and can also work in the absence of O_2 - Glycolytic sequence of reactions differ from one specie to another only in:
+- Glycolysis (from the Greek glykys, meaning "sweet" and lysis, meaning "splitting") - Glycolysis the first metabolic pathway to be elucidated and is probably the best understood - Described by Gustav Embden, Otto Meyerhof and Jacob Parnas - Known as Embden-Meyerhof-Parnas pathway (EMP) - Almost universal catabolic pathway of glucose catabolism

-1. how the rate is regulated 2. metabolic fate of pyruvate

-- Breakdown of the (6C) 1 glucose into 2 molecules of the (3C) pyruvate occurs in 10 steps (reactions) - First 5 reactions Phase 1 (Preparatory phase/energy investment phase) - Last 5 reactions Phase 2 (Payoff Phase/energy production phase/oxidative phase)
+- Reactions of Glycolysis take place in the cytosol of cells - Unique; it can utilize O2 if available and can also work in the absence of O2 - Glycolytic sequence of reactions differ from one specie to another only in: - 1. how the rate is regulated - 2. subsequent metabolic fate of pyruvate formed - Breakdown of the (6C) 1 glucose into 2 molecules of the (3C) pyruvate occurs in 10 steps (reactions) - First 5 reactions Phase 1 (Preparatory phase/energy investment phase) - Last 5 reactions Phase 2 (Payoff Phase/energy production phase/oxidative phase)